AyeCode/invoicing/readme.txt

 * Ability to collect company ID on the checkout page - ADDED
 * Ability to duplicate payment forms - ADDED
 * Ability to bulk re-send invoices - ADDED
+* Stripe connect button doesn't work the first time it's clicked on the set-up wizzard - FIXED

 = 2.4.4 =
 * WordPress 5.8 compatibility check.